Improbable-AI/VisionProTeleop/README.md

 ## Misc

-If you want to add the message type we defined, feel free to modify the `.proto` file.
+If you want to modify the message type, feel free to modify the `.proto` file.
 You can recompile the gRPC proto file as follows:

 #### for Python